nikki-experiments/my-react-boilerplate/README.md

 This will install the modules inside your node_modules folder.
 For ESLint you will also need to install other ESLint packages shown in this repo's package.json.

+To run prettier from node_modules folder on a file called App.:

+    $ npx prettier App.js

 You can also install these tools globally if you wish to use them on all your react projects.
 Run the same commands above but replace -D with -g.
 The module will be in your Node.js path accesible from any project.
 Now you won't have to run the install for these tools each time you create a new project.

 ### Set up an ESLint config file